 Topics in Number Theory

-Grading will be based on student presentation in the last week of teaching (or in the student participating seminar).
+Grading will be based on student presentation in the last two weeks of teaching.

 No final exam is planned.

 Overview (pdf file, an overview of the course);

 Notes (pdf file, a tentative version of the lecture notes)